Outerline-Developpement/.github/profile/README.md

 ## Getting Started 🚀
 ### Requirements 🛠️
-To join Outerline RP server, you'll need:
+To join Outerline server, you'll need:
 - **GTA V on PC** 🖥️
 - **FiveM Client** (Include any specific requirements or relevant mods for the server)
-- **Whitelisting** via Outerline RP's website 📝
+- **Whitelisting** via Outerline website 📝

 ### Installation 🎮
 1. Download and install the FiveM client from [FiveM.net](https://fivem.net).
-2. Head to [OuterlineRP.com](https://outerline.com) to whitelist and gain access to the server.
+2. Head to [Outerline.com](https://outerline.com) to whitelist and gain access to the server.
-3. Launch FiveM, locate "Outerline RP" in the server list, and embark on the journey!
+3. Launch FiveM, locate "Outerline" in the server list, and embark on the journey!

 ## Contributing 🤝
-Contributions to Outerline RP, whether through code, storylines, or community events, are warmly welcomed!
+Contributions to Outerline, whether through code, storylines, or community events, are warmly welcomed!
 You can contribute by:
 - Reporting bugs or suggesting features through issues.
 - Forking the repository and initiating pull requests for enhancements.